Abortion in Bangladesh

 Abortion is illegal in Bangladesh under most situations, but menstrual regulation is often used as a substitute.
-Bangladesh is still governed by the penal code from 1860, where induced abortion is illegal unless the woman is in danger.
+Bangladesh is still governed by the Penal Code of 1860, where induced abortion is illegal unless the woman is in danger.

 Historically, abortion has been prevalent, especially during the years following the Bangladesh Liberation War.
 For example, in 1972, the law allowed for abortion for those women who has been raped during the war.
 In 1976, the Bangladesh National Population Policy unsuccessfully attempted to legalize abortion in the first trimester.

 Since 1979, menstrual regulation has been the favored alternative to induced abortion, and it is legally permitted because pregnancy cannot be established.
 In 2012, the Drug Administration for Bangladesh legalised the combination of mifepristone and misoprostol for medical abortion.

 Menstrual regulation

 Part of the family planning program in Bangladesh since 1979, menstrual regulation is a procedure that uses manual vacuum aspiration to make it impossible to be pregnant after missing a period.
 It is simple and can be done with inexpensive equipment.
 The procedure also is performed without the use of anaesthesia.

 A study about menstrual regulation in 2013 studied 651 consenting women from 10 different facilities in Bangladesh, who were seeking menstrual regulation and were about 63 days or less late of their menstrual cycle.
 They were given about 200 mg of mifepristone, followed later by 800 mg of misoprostol.
 The researchers found that 93% of the women had evacuated the uterus without the use of the surgical intervention, and 92% of the women were satisfied with the pills and the rest of the treatment.

 Although menstrual regulation centers are centralized and free of charge, many women still lack access due to socioeconomic barriers and social stigma.
 Centers charge additional fees if the pregnancy is beyond 10 weeks, and many women are unaware of menstrual regulation or face male opposition to the procedure.
 As a result, some women turn to illegal abortions.